OneOfEleven/Si5351-I2C-data-decoder/README.md

 ## Compiling

-Now have a Borland C++ Builder v6 version and a Qt version.
+Use either the free Qt dev software or Borland C++ Builder v6 version (quite old now but still very nice and simple).

 ## Stuff